plasticwave/dbus-shelly-pro-em/README.md

 # dbus-shelly-1pm-pvinverter
-Integrate Shelly 1PM into Victron Energies Venus OS
+Integrate Shelly Pro EM into Victron Energies Venus OS

 ## Purpose
 With the scripts in this repo it should be easy possible to install, uninstall, restart a service that connects the Shelly 1PM to the VenusOS and GX devices from Victron.